nsivakanthan/SALSA/README.md

   - srnf_reg.py - Register shapes and obtain means on a per shape level.

   - srnf_reg_all.py - Register shapes and obtain means pooled between vertebrae and discs, respectively.

+  - srnf_simulation.py - Runs the simulation described in the paper comparing SRNF registration to Hungarian/Jonker-Volgenant Registration.

 # Key References:
 ## Elastic Registration-